 There is currently a zero tolerance policy for cattle with a mobility score of 3 which are not undergoing treatment (see standards H 3.3 and H 3.5.1).

-It is the RSPCA's belief that early detection and prompt, appropriate treatment can usually preventthe development of a score 3 lameness.
+It is our belief that early detection and prompt, appropriate treatment can usually prevent the development of a score 3 lameness.

 See the AHDB Dairy Mobility Scoring system in Appendix 3 for more information.